ersilia-os/ersilia/documentation/README_Kcfreshly.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 # License and Citation
-This repository is open-sourced under the MIT License.
+This repository is open-sourced under the GNU AFFERO GENERAL PUBLIC LICENSE.
 Please [cite us](https://github.com/ersilia-os/ersilia/blob/master/CITATION.cff) if you use it.

 <p align="right">(<a href="#top">back to top</a>)</p>